jrchen01/make_atac_seurat/make_atac_seurat.md

 ## 1.2 Download fastq files in Cluster using Accessertion List
 Activate a environment with `sra-tools`.

 Use `downloadSRA_head.sh` to download fastq files to Cluster.
 This process will automatically invoke the `array.sh` srcipts.
-Ensure that both scripts are located in the same directory before starting the download.
+Make sure that both scripts are located in the same directory before starting the download.

 ```
 $ conda activate env_with_sratools
 $ sbatch downloadSRA_head.sh
 ```

+## 2. Run cellranger-atac for each fastq file

+For `cellranger-atac` installation, follow the instruction in [10x genomics ATAC](https://support.10xgenomics.com/single-cell-atac/software/pipelines/latest/installation) website.